acehoss/rnsh/README.md

 Anyway, there's a lot of room for improvement.

+## New in v0.0.5
+### Remote command line and pipe compatibility
+Command line options have changed somewhat to allow the initiator to supply a command line.
+This allows `rnsh` to function similarly to SSH.
+You can pipe into or out of `rnsh` to send input through remote commands or remote command output through other commands.

+This behavior can be blocked on the listener with the `-C` option.

+When the initiator does not supply a command, the listener uses a default command specified on its command line.
+If a default command is not specified, the listener falls back to the shell of the user it is running under.

 ## Quickstart

 Tested (thus far) on Python 3.11 macOS 13.1 ARM64.
 Should